jeffrey-huggins/dockerize-your-vsts-agents/README.md

-# dockerize-your-vsts-agents
+# Dockerize Your VSTS Agents

 #### 1. Create a VSTS account with a Personal Access Token
 If you do not already have a VSTS account, head to https://www.visualstudio.com/team-services/ to create a free one.
-Now navigate to https://\<youraccountname\>.visualstudio.com/_details/security/tokens.
+Now navigate to **https://\<youraccountname\>.visualstudio.com/_details/security/tokens**.
 Add a new Personal Access Token that has an Authorized Scope of **Agent Pools (read, manage)**.
 Make sure to save off the token value, you will need it later.

 #### 2. Create an Ubuntu VM